rfcx/arbimon-legacy/TEST_NOTES.md

 Test Notes are used to list what pages / components / features / user flows are affected by each update.

 ## v3.0.68

+- Fix parallel uploading of recordings via web-uploader
+  - The user can upload long recordings.

+## v3.0.68
 - Remove stream segment and the file from s3 side when deleting core recordings
   - The user uploads new recordings to stream.
 The user remove these recordings from the Arbimon: Recordings page.
 The user can upload the same recordings again.
   - The user uploads new recordings to stream.
 The user makes any recording validations on the Visualizer page.
 The user remove these recordings from the Arbimon: Recordings page.
 The user can upload the same recordings again.